maryville-swdv-660-19-su1-1w/week-1-assignment-ktomecek/README.md

 ## Installation

-Use the pyinstaller [pyinstaller](http://www.pyinstaller.org/) to install beers.
+Use the [pyinstaller](http://www.pyinstaller.org/) to create the installion.

 ```bash
 pyinstaller -y -F -n drinkbeer beers.py